Anton Lembede

-Anton Muziwakhe Lembede (21 March 1914 – 30 July 1947) was a South African activist and founding president of the African National Congress Youth League (ANCYL).
+Anton Muziwakhe Lembede OLG (21 March 1914 – 30 July 1947) was a South African activist and founding president of the African National Congress Youth League (ANCYL).
 He has been described as "the principal architect of South Africa's first full-fledged ideology of African nationalism."
 Lembede had a strong influence on Nelson Mandela, Walter Sisulu and Oliver Tambo.
 Lembede was regarded as the progenitor of the "Programme of Action" that was adopted as a guiding document by the 1949 meeting of the African National Congress.
 He died in 1947, aged 33.

 Early life

 Anton Muziwakhe Lembede was born on 21 January 1914 on the farm of Frank Fell in Eston near Pietermaritzburg, KwaZulu Natal, South Africa.
 Anton was the eldest of seven children born to Mbazwana Martin and Martha Nora MaLuthuli Lembede.
 His father Mbazwana Martin was a farm labourer and his mother was a teacher.
 Anton was home-schooled by his mother, who taught him to read and write until grade four level.
 He was given the name "Anton" by a priest at Eston.
 It was only when Anton turned 13 that he started his formal education at the Catholic Inkanyezi School.